AKA: The Innerground Railroad: Freeing Your Mind

 Final Score: 8/10 points

 Content Advisory: The Innerground Railroad isn’t an offensive watch, but there are some hard truths mentioned.
 Slavery is certainly something discussed for obvious reasons.
 Violence is mentioned like how Harriet Tubman was abused so much by her former slaver to the point where she permanently had epilepsy and brain trauma.
-There’s discussion of death and racial violence then and even now.
+There’s a discussion of death and racial violence then and even now.

 All photos property of their respective owners and used under US “Fair Use” laws.
 The Innerground Railroad is property of Heru Kamene.
 The screenshot is from YouTube and is property of Heru Kamene.